- Blog

 A landing page is a standalone page with a focused conversion goal.
 Where the hyper-focused goal of a squeeze page is to collect a name and email address, a landing page has the ability to capture well beyond just those two fields.

-You can think of landing pages as mini destinations or stops along the way within the larger experience of your website.
+You can think of landing pages as mini destinations or stops along the way within the larger experience of your web page.
 These are standalone pages that help advance your visitors along a specific customer journey.

 A landing page is almost always more detailed than a squeeze page and can help provide more necessary information to a customer who might still be making their purchasing decision.
 They can also be helpful in communicating deals or other special offers.